 Are you a gay church?

 No, but we are a Welcoming Congregation.
 LGBTQ persons are welcome to attend and join like everyone else.
 People from all walks of life have found a home at our church.

-No. We are a non-creedal church which allows the freedom to search for truth along many paths.
-However, as a congregation we affirm and promote our shared principles and purposes.
+No. We are a non-creedal church that allows the freedom to search for truth along many paths.
+However, as a congregation, we affirm and promote our shared principles and purposes.

 Yes.
 We also have extra wheelchairs available for those who need them.